Yozzaxia1311/EntityLove/README.md

 **`:staticToggled()`**

-Called when `self` is marked as "static" by the system.
+Called when `self` is has its "static" state toggled by the system.
 Read `entitySystem:makeStatic(e)` documention for more details.

 ---